 Fundamentally, we seek to explore how human activities can impact the genetics, reproductive ecology, and behavior of sport fishes, ultimately translating findings into meaningful and effective conservation actions.

-Employment opportunities in our lab can be found here.
+Prospective students and interns can see opportunities in our lab here.